"Hello sir; we're calling to confirm you made a purchase of $348.72 in Chicago Illinois," said my bank representative through a clear phone call.

 Keep in mind this is only relevant to merchants who accept physically swiped cards, so for card not present transactions like wholesalers and online businesses, it does not apply.

-If you are a merchant and don't currently accept chip cards, or don't know, drop us a line here.
+If you are a merchant and don't currently accept chip cards, or don't know, drop us a line.
 We are happy to offer an initial consultation and provide the correct secure equipment solutions.
+Click here to schedule a complimentary call.